RTS-poser/pystar/README.md

   - Note that if traveling from an orbital location, the in game compass can act a little weird, try going to a lower altitude?
   - accuracy of the calcualtions depends on the accuracy of the inputs.
 In game distances round to the nearest meter, 1/10 km, or km making the absolute accuracy of your Survey Point subject to a lack of precision

+## Ideas for Future
+- add user configuration and session-specific save options
+- add tools to export to more common formats including CSV and geographic/shapefiles
+- perhaps look into adding simple graphics/mini map?
+- enhance UX based on common workflows (auto-indremeent IDs for survey points, loading data from past sessions?)